FlyingSpringrol/Human-memory/README.md

 Theory:
 Most models of human memory involve categorization and classification, and the equations that achieve this simple traverse an error or fitness surface to find the respective max and min.

+#####Running all the JS files:
+Basically just download the git repo, and run the respective index.html files.

 WIP(s):
 ###1) Self organizing map/ Kohonen net (implemented in Javascript):